Proactive Security in the Post-Log4j Era

 April 23, 2024

-In the wake of the infamous Log4j attack that sent shockwaves through the cybersecurity landscape, organizations worldwide have been forced to reevaluate their approach to container security.
+Ever since Log4j attack appeared in the cybersecurity landscape, organizations worldwide have been forced to reevaluate their approach to container security.
 Gone are the days when signing containers and running vulnerability scans through CI processes provided a sense of security.
-Today, the ever-looming threat of zero-day vulnerabilities and impending critical flaws keeps security professionals on edge, even after implementing rigorous security measures.
+Today, the threat of zero-day vulnerabilities and impending critical flaws keeps security professionals on edge, even after implementing rigorous security measures.

 What’s tomorrow going to look like?